-Note that students whose CGPA falls to below a minimum 2.00 at the end of a given term, who had previously registered for two or more courses for the following term, will be required to cancel courses to be enrolled in no more than one course by the first day of the term.
-Students who fail to meet this requirement to reduce their course load according to the stated policy will be automatically removed from any excess courses by the Office of Student Services.
+Students whose CGPA falls at the end of a given term to below the minimum CGPA required to be enrolled in the allowed number of courses for the following term, will be required to cancel courses by the first day of the term.
+Those who fail to meet this requirement to reduce their course load according to the stated policy will be automatically removed from any excess courses by the Office of Student Services.

-Students whose CGPA improves at the end of a given term, which would otherwise allow them to register for a 2nd or 3rd course for the next term, will not be able to add additional courses during late registration.
-They will be required to wait until registration opens during the 5th week of the following term to register for the additional number of courses allowed.
+Students whose CGPA improves at the end of a given term, which would otherwise allow them to register for additional courses for the next term, will not be able to add additional courses during late registration.
+They will be required to wait until registration opens during the 5th week of the following term to register for the additional number of allowed courses.